Leg Vein Laser

 How many treatments will I need?

 Results are unique to each individual depending on several factors including the extent and size of the veins being treated.
-Typically 2 to 4 treatments are necessary for optimal results.
+Typically a number of treatments are necessary for optimal results.
 Treatments should be performed over one month intervals in order to accurately assess progress, and adjust settings as necessary.

 Am I a good candidate for IPL?

 New technology is making IPL treatments effective for most skin types.
 Dr. Naficy and his trained staff will personally assess your skin to determine whether you are a good candidate for IPL treatment for spider and varicose veins.